Male Infertility Treatment in Northern Virginia

 Multiple births are also possible with IVF/ICSI.
 In the United States, after IVF there is a 30% to 35% risk for twins and 5% to 10% for triplets or more.

-If you have questions regarding male infertility treatment options, please contact Potomac Urology at our office in Alexandria or Woodbridge, VA at (703) 680-2111.
+If you have questions regarding male infertility treatment options, please contact Potomac Urology at our office in Alexandria, Fair Oaks, Woodbridge, or National Harbor.
+We provide infertility treatment for men from Lorton, Springfield, Mt.
+Vernon, Fairfax Station, Burke, Manassas, Fredericksburg, Arlington, Waldorf, Fairfax, and the surrounding area.